 Eurail travel across Europe

 In front of my window is a sea of yellow and greens, slighty blurred images of golden mustard and green forests with rolling hills of the Polish countryside unfolding before me.
 I’m taking a morning train from Warsaw to Berlin which is a comfortable five hour journey on a regional train that connects the two cities.
 Train travel is one of my favorite ways of discovering Europe through Eurail which makes it very easy and convenient to create a personalized travel plan which offers a lot of flexibility.
 I really treasure small moments like enjoying the views of a countryside and getting a glimpse of an area from a comfortable vantage point.
-Not only is there a lot of flexibility and ease of travel on the Eurail system, but you can choose from many options including: pick and choose the best times to travel, ability to make a personal travel itinerary, create flexible plans based on your itinerary and ability to do changes quickly while you are already traveling between destinations.
+Not only is there a lot of flexibility and ease of travel on the Eurail system, but you can choose from many options including: pick and choose the best times to travel, ability to make a personal travel itinerary, create flexible plans based on your itinerary and ability to do changes quickly while you are already traveling between destinations on your scenic train journey.
 Part of what makes it easy to plan your Eurail travel is using their travel app which you can download and use offline on any electronic device.
 You can easily input your starting and ending points and dates and quickly get all the search options at your fingertips.
 The app makes it easy to create itineraries on the fly and help maximize your travel time and quickly find the best solutions.

 Centrally located downtown locations